St John Ambulance Brigade in South Africa 1900-1902

 William Henry BOWCOCK

-Died: 22nd of May 1902 of Enteric Fever at Pinetown Bridge
+Died: 23rd of May 1902 of Enteric Fever at Pinetown Bridge aged 33 years.

 Bolton corps